Nickgraviton/airport-management-system/README.md

 # Multimedia Technologies 2019-2020 Assignment
-A simple airport management system using Java11 and JavaFX11.
+A simple airport management system using Java18 and JavaFX18 (also tested in Java11 and JavaFX11).
 We process incoming flight requests assigning them to the appropriate gates and removing them when the planes take off.
 We also hold the total income based on how long the plane stayed at the airport, the gate's type and the services the flight used.
 ## Project structure
 ```
 ├── build.gradle